Skip to content

 Fast signal

-Use this when you need signal quickly and do not want to start with a full engagement.
+Use this when you need signal quickly and a shareable artifact to move the conversation forward.

 Full picture